-Expansion

-When heat is added to a substance, the molecules gain energy and vibrate and force other molecules apart.
-As a result expansion takes place.
+Expansion: When heat is added to a substance, the molecules gain energy and vibrate and force other molecules apart.
+As a result, expansion takes place.
 You would have seen some space being left in railway tracks.
 It is because, during summer time, more heat causes expansion in tracks.
-Expansion is greater for liquids than for solids and maximum in case of gases.
+Expansion is greater for liquids than solids and it is maximum in gases.